Pushover Notifications

 | device_id | No | The device identifier to send your notification to.
 By default if one isn’t specified then all of devices associated with your account are notified. |

 | priority | No | Can be low, moderate, normal, high, or emergency; the default is normal if a priority isn’t specified.
-To send an emergency-priority notification, the retry and expire parameters should be supplied.
+To send an emergency-priority notification, the interval and expire parameters should be supplied.
 You may also set the priorities as documented on the Pushover API where -2 is low, -1 is moderate, 0 is normal, 1 is high and 2 is emergency |

-| expire | No | The expire parameter specifies how many seconds your notification will continue to be retried for (every retry seconds).
+| expire | No | The expire parameter specifies how many seconds your notification will continue to be retried for (every interval seconds).
 If the notification has not been acknowledged in expire seconds, it will be marked as expired and will stop being sent to the user.
 Note that the notification is still shown to the user after it is expired, but it will not prompt the user for acknowledgement.
 This parameter has a maximum value of at most 10800 seconds (3 hours).
 The default is 3600 seconds (1 hr) if nothing is otherwise specified. |

-| retry | No | The retry parameter specifies how often (in seconds) the Pushover servers will send the same notification to the user.
+| interval | No | Specifies how often (in seconds) the Pushover servers will resend the same emergency notification to the user.
 In a situation where your user might be in a noisy environment or sleeping, retrying the notification (with sound and vibration) will help get his or her attention.
 This parameter must have a value of at least 30 seconds between retries.
-The default is 900 seconds (15 minutes) if nothing is otherwise specified. |
+The default is 900 seconds (15 minutes) if nothing is otherwise specified.
+Note: this is distinct from Apprise’s own retry mechanism which controls how many times Apprise re-attempts a failed delivery. |

 | sound | No | Can optionally identify one of the optional sound effects identified here.
 The default sound is pushover. |